Legoland Shanghai: History

-Originally planned for Dianshan Lake in Qingpu District, the park was expected to begin construction in 2020 and open in 2022.
+Originally planned for Dianshan Lake in Qingpu, Shanghai, the park was expected to begin construction in 2020 and open in 2022.

 On November 6, 2019, during the 2nd China International Import Expo, Jinshan District signed an agreement with The Lego Group, Merlin Entertainments, and CMC Inc. to officially locate the resort in Jinshan.

 On October 9, 2020, the resort was confirmed to be located in Fengjing, near Jinshan North railway station.
 The project is jointly funded by Shanghai Jinshan Urban Investment Group, Merlin Entertainments, KIRKBI Invest A/S, and CMC Inc., with a total investment of USD $550 million.

 Construction began on November 17, 2021.
 Trial operations started June 20, 2025, with the official opening on July 5, 2025.

 Resort features

 Legoland Theme Park

 Promotion for the opening of Legoland Shanghai at Xujiahui station.

 The theme park, the second-largest Legoland globally and the first in mainland China, includes eight themed areas, over 75 interactive attractions, and several world-first features such as: